Skip to content

 As the climate warms, the weather system in the Indian Ocean, the Indian Dipole (the Pacific ‘sister’ of El Niño/La Niña) is expected see more strong “positive” events similar to the 2019-20 Australian drought and bushfires that dumped ash on our glaciers, hastening their melting.

-The current climate change projections for Canterbury are based on the 2013 IPCC Assessment Report.
-Real-world events, the latest research and satellite data, and the latest (February 2022) IPCC Report show that we have outpaced several of these climate projections.
-The National climate change risk assessment for New Zealand report uses the RCP8.5 ‘Representative Concentration Pathways (RCPs) worst case scenario.
-It also states that:
+The climate change projections for Canterbury are based on the 2013 IPCC Assessment Report and the National climate change risk assessment for New Zealand report uses the 2013 IPCC Report RCP8.5 ‘Representative Concentration Pathways (RCPs) worst case scenario.
+That is, it’s almost 12 years out of date.
+However, it does state that:

 “More extreme scenarios are possible, and the sensitivity of the climate system remains uncertain.”